Facundo Bernal

-Facundo Bernal Cruz (born 21 August 2003) is a Uruguayan professional footballer who plays as a midfielder for Defensor Sporting.
+Facundo Bernal Cruz (born 21 August 2003) is a Uruguayan professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Fluminense.

-Career
+Club career

 Bernal is a youth academy graduate of Defensor Sporting.
 He made his professional debut for the club on 3 June 2021 in a 2–1 league win against Rocha.

+On 3 August 2024, Bernal joined Brazilian club Fluminense.

+International career

-Bernal is a Uruguayan youth international.
+Bernal is a former Uruguay youth international.
+He was part of the under-20 team which participated in the 2022 COTIF Tournament.

+In May 2024, Bernal was named in the first ever Uruguay A' national team squad.
+He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.

+In October 2024, Bernal received his first call-up to the Uruguay national team.